-The Office of Residential Life will determine if an incident is in violation of residence facility rules and if so, determine appropriate disciplinary action.
+UMB Houising will determine if an incident is in violation of residence facility rules and, if so, determine appropriate disciplinary action.

 3. Violation of UMB Personnel Policies and Procedures:

 An incident occurring in the work environment will be subject to review and action by the Office of Human Resources.